-If you have an adrenal insufficiency, either from Addison ’s Disease or from something else, you may still be able to qualify for life insurance.
+If you’ve been diagnosed with adrenal insufficiency, either from Addison ’s Disease or from something else, you can still get coverage.

 Life Insurance Underwriting

 During the application, the agent is going to ask you about a hundred health questions.
 As a person with adrenal insufficiency, they are going to ask you a handful of questions about your condition:

 - When were you diagnosed with an adrenal insufficiency?

 - Have you discovered the underlying cause of your adrenal insufficiency?

 - Have you had any episodes of adrenal insufficiency in the past 5 years?

 - Were you hospitalized?

 - Do you have any other health issues?